Lucas Redecker: Political

 In the 2018 state elections, Lucas was elected federal deputy.
 During his time in the House, Lucas chronologically voted in favor of Provisional Measure 867 (which, according to environmentalists, would have changed the Forest Code and given amnesty to deforesters), in favor of criminalizing those responsible for dam collapses, in favor of the Pension Reform and against excluding teachers from its rules, against the increase in the party fund, against including LGBTQ policies in the Human Rights portfolio, in favor of Bill 3723, which regulates the practice of snipers and hunters, Anti-Crime Package proposed by Sergio Moro, in favor of the new Legal Framework for Sanitation, against reducing the party fund, in favor of suspending the mandate of congressman Wilson Santiago, in favor of relaxing labor regulations during the pandemic, in favor of freezing the salaries of public servants, in favor of granting amnesty for church debts, in favor of calling for an Inter-American Convention against Racism, twice in favor of allocating funds from the new FUNDEB to church-affiliated schools, in favor of granting autonomy to the Central Bank of Brazil, against maintaining the imprisonment of pro-Bolsonaro congressman Daniel Silveira, against the validation of the Parliamentary Immunity PEC, in favor of the Emergency PEC (which extends the Emergency Aid for three more months at a lower amount), in favor of allowing companies to purchase COVID-19 vaccines without donating to the SUS, in favor of classifying education as an "essential service" (allowing the resumption of in-person classes during the pandemic), and in favor of privatizing the state energy company Eletrobras.

 In 2021, he appeared on the list of 30 parliamentarians investigated by the newspaper O Estado de S. Paulo, which tracked down politicians who had allocated public funds for the purchase of tractors and agricultural machinery in transactions under suspicion of overbilling, this procedure was done by cross-referencing data from an internal spreadsheet of the Ministry of Regional Development and a report from the Comptroller General of the Union (CGU), in addition to Redecker, three other deputies from Rio Grande do Sul appear on the list, they are: Giovani Cherini, Marlon Santos and Maurício Dziedricki.

 In the 2022 election, he was elected to a second term in the Chamber of Deputies in Brasília.
 He declared his vote for far-right president Jair Bolsonaro against Luiz Inácio Lula da Silva in the 2022 presidential election.
+After more than twenty years as a member of the PSDB, he left the party.
+In March 2026, he joined the Social Democratic Party at a ceremony attended by Eduardo Leite, Gilberto Kassab, and Antonio Brito.